 The Control Tower stage boasts three days of toe-tapping Rock ‘n’ Roll from the best live bands around.
 Hosted by Strollin' Steve and Galaxie Bob - and with a large undercover dance floor - this is the place for jiving.

 After the Rock 'n' Roll during the day, on the Saturday and Sunday evenings the stage will go back even further in time to host top Swing bands, playing the classic and endlessly danceable Swing Jazz of the 1920s, 30s and 40s.

 The area also houses a large undercover seating area, traders, a bar and food vendors.

-This venue features the very best in 1930s and 1940s entertainment.
-In the daytime you can take a seat at one of the many tables and enjoy tea, coffee, sandwiches, cake and hot food or learn some moves in one of our dance workshops, hosted by The Melody Man.
+Throughout the day, this venue features the very best in 1920s, '30s and '40s entertainment.
+You can take a seat at one of the many tables and enjoy tea, coffee, sandwiches, cake and hot food and even learn some moves in one of our dance workshops, hosted by The Melody Man.

-In the evening, this huge themed marquee offers a superb array of live acts well into the early hours, all hosted by the dynamic Dusty Limits.
+In the evening, this huge themed marquee offers a superb array of live acts well into the night, all hosted by the dynamic Dusty Limits.
+The party then continues into the early hours, as you sing-along with Tom Carradine and his ever-popular Cockney knees-up.
 The Colonial Club also hosts the finals for the Mr and Miss Vintage UK competition during the Sunday of the festival.